Timothy Dalton: Personal life

-Dalton was in a relationship with reporter Kate Adie as a youth, and actress Vanessa Redgrave (with whom he appeared in the 1971 film Mary, Queen of Scots and the 1979 film Agatha) between 1971 and 1986.
+Dalton was in a relationship with reporter Kate Adie as a youth, and with actress Vanessa Redgrave (with whom he appeared in the 1971 film Mary, Queen of Scots and the 1979 film Agatha) between 1971 and 1986.
 He briefly dated actresses Stefanie Powers and Whoopi Goldberg.

 He was in a relationship with musician Oksana Grigorieva in the 1990s; they met in 1995 while she was employed as a translator for filmmaker Nikita Mikhalkov.
 Dalton and Grigorieva had a son together, born in 1997.
 They broke up around 2003.

-Dalton has residences in Chiswick in London, West Hollywood, California and St. John's, Antigua and Barbuda.
+Dalton has residences in Chiswick in London; West Hollywood, California; and St. John's, Antigua and Barbuda.

-Dalton is a Manchester City F.C. supporter, and is often seen at the City of Manchester Stadium to watch the team play.
+Dalton is a Manchester City F.C. supporter, and is often seen at the Etihad Stadium to watch the team play.